 I look at grief as more of a frienemy than anything else.
 To be honest, it's been this way since day one.
 That's not to say my relationship with grief hasn't changed over time, it has immensely.
 But no matter how much emotional torment grief has laid upon me, even in the early days, I've never truly wanted it to go away.
 Did I regret the necessity of its existence?
 Heck yes.
 But if my mother was going to be dead, then doggone it I was going to grieve her.

-I know this sounds extremely counter-intuitive to many people because for so long our society has conceptualized grief as something to be resolved.
+I know this sounds extremely counter-intuitive to many people because for so long our society has conceptualized grief as something to be resolved or ended.
 Grief is painful, right?
 Especially acute grief.
-Aren’t humans hardwired to try to avoid pain?
-Why would grief be any different?
+Aren't humans hardwired to try to avoid pain?
+Then why would anyone want to hold onto it?

 It's kind of hard to explain, but even when grief was extremely painful, I didn't want to escape it.
 I guess at the time, as terrible as grief felt, it also seemed like my memories and connection to my mother existed within it.
 My grief became an ongoing vigil, allowing me to stay focused and devoted to my mother's memory for as long as her death warranted.

-When my mother died, I didn’t know any of this.
-I felt like my love for my mother was defined by my pain and suffering.
-My mother’s death was devastating, so it was only right that I should feel devastated for a devastatingly long time.
-For me, feeling okay seemed like getting over it or moving on, which I wasn’t ready to do.
+After my mother died, I felt like my love for her was defined by my pain and suffering.
+My mother's death was devastating, so it was only right that I should feel devastated for a devastatingly long time.
+For me, feeling okay seemed like getting over it or moving on, which I wasn't ready to do.
 Not only did feeling better feel inconceivable, but it felt wrong.

-I didn’t understand that I would feel the aftershocks of my mother’s death for the rest of my life, so feeling it all upfront wasn’t even an option.
-I didn’t realize that “getting over it” and “moving on” weren’t even a part of the process.
-I didn’t know that a person could bring their loved one with them as they move forward in life.
-I didn’t know that my grief would eventually become a part of my okay-ness.
+For example, I didn't realize that "getting over it" and "moving on" weren't even a part of the grief process.
+I didn't know that a person could bring their loved one with them as they move forward in life.
+I didn't know that my grief would eventually become a part of my okay-ness.

-I didn’t know a lot of things and if at the time you had told me all the things I didn’t know, I wouldn’t have believed you.
+I didn't know a lot of things, and if at the time you had told me all the things I didn't know, I wouldn't have believed you.
 These are realizations I had to come to myself.
-I get that.
-Just as my words here can’t make these realities any more true or attainable for you, but maybe they can offer some hope.
+Just as my words here can't make these realities any more true or attainable for you, I get that.

 Recently I've seen a few people comment that they can't acknowledge positive healing or find things to feel grateful for in their lives because, if they do, it means they are somehow okay with their loved one's death.
 This thought process is normal and natural in grief, it’s also one that I hope our readers are able to eventually put into perspective as they come to their own realizations about grief and their continued bond with their loved one.